alihamza97/airport-assessment/README.md

 ### Assessment Part 1

-Step 1 : Enter the country code when the app starts.
+Step 1 : Enter the country code when the app starts in the following format: e.g. US

 OUTPUT - > Runways List for each airport will be retrieved